Spannakin/WildGetaway/README.md

   * Clear information about location and facilities
   * Website works in line with the customer journey
   * Feedback is provided that forms have been entered and completed correctly

 ### Design Choices
+* Overview
+   As this site is for a Pod campsite in a rural location the colour scheme and visuals have been chosen to reflect a more narual palette, keeping a more rustic aesthetic.
+* Fonts

+* Icons

+* Colours

 ### Wireframes